nautobot/nautobot-plugin-ssot-aci/README.md

                    "manufacturer_name": "Cisco",
                    }
 ```

-The APIC URL and credentials should be created as environment variables on the host system, for example:
+The APIC URL and credentials should be created as environment variables on the host system.
+It’s important to know that multiple APIC instances can be configured for synchronization and this is achieved by using an identifier at the end of the environment variable.
+In the example below this APIC will be called `NTC` however you can easily do something like `CHCG01` to identify an APIC instance in your Chicago facility.

 ```bash
 export NAUTOBOT_APIC_BASE_URI_NTC=https://aci.cloud.networktocode.com